Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Waves in a large cluster of fluid-filled containers

-The dispersion curves of the periodic system in Fig.~\ref{PeriodicSystem} are determined numerically by means of a finite element analysis.
+The dispersion curves of the periodic system, which show how the frequency $f$ depends on the wavenumber $k$, are determined numerically by means of a finite element analysis under plain strain conditions.
 In particular, they are obtained by computing the eigenfrequencies of the periodic cell for several values of the wavenumber, ranging within the first Brillouin zone.
-The dispersion curves show how the frequency $f$ depends on the wavenumber $k$.